 Step 3: Heat a cast iron skillet to medium-high heat.
 Add oil and arrange corn in a single layer in the cast iron skillet.
 Cook undisturbed for 3-5 minutes.

-Step 4: Once the corn is blackened, turn the heat to low and add butter, garlic, and Cajun seasoning, cooking for one more minute.
-For a bite of freshness, squeeze lemon juice over the corn and sprinkle with fresh parsley, if desired.
+Step 4: Once the corn is charred, turn the heat to low and add butter, garlic, and taco seasonings, cooking for one more minute.
+For a bite of freshness, squeeze lime juice over the corn and sprinkle with fresh cilantro and cotija cheese, if desired.

-Pat dry: Don't skip this step.
+Pat the corn dry.
+Don't skip this step.
 Excess moisture can steam the corn instead of achieving the desired char and caramelization.

-Preheat a cast iron skillet: To get the best results, make pan roasted corn in a cast iron skillet that has been preheated.
+Preheat the cast iron skillet.
+To get the best results, make pan roasted corn in a cast iron skillet that has been preheated.
 This helps in quick and even cooking.
 This intense heat is crucial for caramelizing the sugars in the corn and creating a charred exterior.

-Char, don't burn: Keep a close eye on the corn to achieve a deep char without burning.
-Rotate the kernels periodically for even blackening.
+Avoid over-stirring.
+Letting the corn sit undisturbed allows it to develop a deep, smoky char before flipping.
+Keep a close eye on the corn to achieve a deep char without burning.
+Rotate the kernels periodically for even cooking.

 Storage